wrm65/Capstone-Project-2024/docs/model_card_decision_tree.md

 - **Importance of Features:**

-   The image below show the importance of each feature to the model, when it is making its predictions.
+   The image below show the importance of each feature to the model, when making the predictions.

  <div>
 	<img style="width:325px" src="https://github.com/wrm65/Capstone-Project-2024/blob/main/images/decision_tree_02.png">